Choosing an Electric Kiln – A Step-by-Step Buyer’s Guide

 Using a qualified technician keeps your insurance coverage valid, just in case something goes awry.
 When it comes to electricity, you do NOT want to take any chances.

-After signing up for Home Advisor (no charge) up you will be connected with multiple contractors in your local geographic area.
+After signing up for HomeAdvisor, you will be connected with multiple contractors in your local area.

 You will then be able to ask your contractors questions to see if your Kiln is compatible with your electrical system before even setting up an appointment.

-I had my Garage wired for my Skutt 818 Kiln and it took less than one hour.
+I had my Garage wired for my Skutt 818 Kiln, and it took less than one hour.

 If you are getting new wiring to accommodate your kiln, you should consider wiring for one size larger than the Kiln you’re looking at.
 That way, your pottery studio will be future-proof, at least for a while.

-Some people wonder whether a three-phase is better than a one-phase model.
+Some people wonder whether a three-phase model is better than a one-phase model.
 The difference between these two types of Kilns only lies in their infrastructure.
 One is not better than the other.
 You have to make sure that you have the right kind of Power and Outlet for the Kiln you’re buying.

 Step 5: Write down your budget